Making a referral

 Adult Autism Service (Tower Hamlets)

 The Tower Hamlets Autism Service is a diagnostic and brief intervention service for adults living in Tower Hamlets.
 We provide assessments and diagnoses of autism spectrum conditions.
+We do not offer support to adults with an established diagnosis of autism.

 London